sensu/sensu-docs/content/sensu-go/5.15/reference/rbac.md

 ### Managing users

-To test the password for a user:
+To test the password for a user created with Sensu's built-in [basic authentication][34]:

 {{< highlight shell >}}
 sensuctl user test-creds USERNAME --password 'password'
 {{< /highlight >}}

-An empty response indicates valid credentials; a request-unauthorized response indicates invalid credentials.
+An empty response indicates valid credentials.
+A `request-unauthorized` response indicates invalid credentials.

+_**NOTE**: The `sensuctl user test-creds` command tests passwords for users created with Sensu's built-in [basic authentication provider][34].
+It does not test user credentials defined via an authentication provider like [Lightweight Directory Access Protocol (LDAP)][43] or [Active Directory (AD)][44]._

 To change the password for a user: